 This project was made possible through a series of generous grants.
 The pilot project grant was funded by the Norwegian Ministry of Foreign Affairs.
-The data collection phases of the initial project were funded by a grant from the Folke Bernadotte Academy, and by a grant from the National Science Foundation (SES-1123964), and the Norwegian Research Council.
-The current update of the dataset, SVAC 2.0, was funded by a grant from the Norwegian Research Council as well as the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
+The data collection phases of the initial project were funded by a grant from the Folke Bernadotte Academy, the National Science Foundation (SES-1123964), and the Norwegian Research Council.
+The current update of the dataset, SVAC 3.0, was funded by grants from Save the Children, the Norwegian Research Council, and the Carol Hamilton Gender and Conflict Fund of the Women and Public Policy Program at the Harvard Kennedy School.